LONE OPERATOR CAPE TOWN

 5. Food and drinks

 You will be informed on your team WhatsApp group what is needed for each session, including attire.
 Range clothes will be pants, a shirt, and closed shoes.
 Remember we are shooting from all positions so your clothes must be able to handle dirt and wear and tear.
-A hat and shooting glasses are good.
-We do have shooting glasses and ear muffs you can use on the range if you don’t have your own.
+A hat and personal protection for ears and eyes are compulsory.
+For best pricing speak to CHS Guns for kit and equipment and ask for your Lone Operator discount. (note: they don’t offer discount on all products).
 Sunblock can help.

 Included in your monthly payment is your main session’s range fee.
 Any other sessions you attend you will need to pay the range fee on the day in cash.